 So your wife, partner, best friend, sister, or any other women close to you is breastfeeding her child and maybe you don’t know what to do to help her since you can’t feed baby and often baby just wants mama.
-So now you’re asking yourself how to support a breastfeeding mom??
+And now you’re asking yourself how to support a breastfeeding mom??

 I have now breastfeed two babies, shoot I’m still nursing two babies, and man would I have loved some help.
 The littlest thing would have helped so much and maybe just maybe I wouldn’t have felt so alone and overwhelmed.
 I know that us women may say we don’t need help, or want it, but we will ALWAYS appreciate the help.